Asconius/HueTV/README.md

 # HueTV
-HueTV is an app for Android TV to synchronize the screen content with the existing Philips Hue lamps.
+HueTV is an app for Android TV to synchronize the screen content with Philips Hue lights.